06 Jun Transferwise Review and First Transfer Free

 What does transfer wise charge?

 Transferwise charges a percentage fee, which is a percentage of the amount you’re sending to cover the cost of the currency conversion.
-They also charge a flat rate transaction fee on certain routes.
+They also charge a flat rate transaction fee on certain currencies.

 For GBP to USD: